uiua-lang/uiua/site/text/tour.md

 You can ctrl/⌘-click any glyph in the editor to see its documentation.

-Click the `↧` on the right of the editor to see a list of all the built-in functions.
+Click the `<dropdown>` on the right of the editor to see a list of all the built-in functions.

 ## Arguments